datarobot/datarobot-user-models/custom_model_runner/README.md

 | caret | *.rds | brnn-regressor.rds |

 This tool makes the following assumption about your serialized model:
-- The data sent to custom model can be used to make predictions without additional pre-processing
+- The data sent to a model can be used to make predictions without additional pre-processing
 - Regression models return a single floating point per row of prediction data
 - Binary classification models return two floating point values that sum to 1.0 per row of prediction data